 - Are there restrictions on large gatherings in your state, county, or city?

 - Can your guests cross state lines and will they need to quarantine?
-Some states require travelers to self-quarantine.
+Some states require travelers to self-quarantine or provide a negative COVID test.

 - What safety protocols do you and your guests need to follow?